pdp2shirts/FAS-ansible-use-cases/docs/03-waf-policy-manipulation-readme.rst

 3. Testing and Validating

+WAF Policy Verification

+- From a client browser, access the VIP on port 8082 (https://VIP:8082)
+   - Access the URL's present in the f5_vars.yml file to see the WAF policy in action
+	 - https://VIP:8082/blocked.html
+	 - https://VIP:8082/hacked.html
+	 - https://VIP:8082/robot.html

+BIG-IP Configuration Verification

+This section is optional and for testing and verification purposes only.
+It assumes knowledge of how to operate BIG-IP commands and networking.

    - Login to the BIG-IP
    - Navigate to Security->Application security to view the WAF policy deployed
    - Navigate to Local traffic->Virtual server
    - View the deployed use case access VIP:port (8082)
-   - Access the VIP on port 8082 (https://VIP:8082)
-   - Access the URL's present in the f5_vars.yml file to see the WAF policy in action
-	 - https://VIP:8082/blocked.html
-	 - https://VIP:8082/hacked.html
-	 - https://VIP:8082/robot.html

    |
    .. image:: images/UseCase3-960.gif
    |